insidemordecai/website/content/posts/202302-why-im-leaving-vs-code-for-vim/index.md

 It was marketed towards the kind of person who would tinker with things to suite their needs.
 Superficially though, I also liked the default colour scheme - One Dark.

 Atom was my ride-or-die even though [VS Code](https://code.visualstudio.com/) had gained some traction by now but that was until I joined uni in 2018.
-I noticed students who were more experienced than I were using VS Code, the least I could do was give it a try.
+I noticed students who were more experienced than I was using VS Code, the least I could do was give it a try.
 I adopted it and it has been my preferred text editor.
 So what's changed?

 ## Why I Still Like VS Code